awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-3.md

 + `opsdatasync.ssm.amazonaws.com`

 The role permissions policy allows Systems Manager to complete the following actions on the specified resources:
-+ Systems Manager Explorer requires that a service\-linked role grant permission to update a security finding when an OpsItem is updated, create and update an OpsItem, and disable the Security Hub data source when a SSM managed rule is deleted by customers\.
++ Systems Manager Explorer requires that a service\-linked role grant permission to update a security finding when an OpsItem is updated, create and update an OpsItem, and turn off the Security Hub data source when a SSM managed rule is deleted by customers\.

 The managed policy that is used to provide permissions for the `AWSServiceRoleForSystemsManagerOpsDataSync` role is `AWSServiceRoleForSystemsManagerOpsDataSyncPolicy `\.
 For details about the permissions it grants, see [AWS managed policy: `AWSServiceRoleForSystemsManagerOpsDataSyncPolicy`](security-iam-awsmanpol.md#security-iam-awsmanpol-AWSServiceRoleForSystemsManagerOpsDataSyncPolicy)\.